imvinayak32/namaste-js-notes/notes/season-1/lecture-02.md

 ![Execution Context Phase 2](/assets/final_execution_context.jpg "Execution Context")

-* Javascript manages code execution context creation and deletion with the the help of **Call Stack**.
+* Javascript manages execution context creation and deletion with the the help of **Call Stack**.

 * Call Stack is a mechanism to keep track of its place in script that calls multiple function.